my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

     - Date naming convention: `yyyy-mm-dd`; add date to output files to indicate historical versions;

 - Script naming conventions: `1-1-1_function-of-script`;
+    - If files need to be run in sequence, <u>prefix them with numbers</u>:

-    - the first digit denote main procedures; the second denotes sub-procedures, the third denotes various versions;
+      The first digit denote main procedures; the second denotes sub-procedures, the third denotes various versions;

     - `function-of-script` describes what the script does;
       Should follow "Context + verb + noun".
 Scripts that belong to the same context should start with the same prefix, i.e., context.